-- an inception meeting to present the project to LAS member states at LAS headquarters in Cairo (June 2019);
+- an inception meeting that presented the project to LAS Member States at LAS headquarters in Cairo (June 2019);

-- three needs assessment missions—conducted in the United Arab Emirates (UAE), Jordan, and Morocco in November–December 2019—to determine the specific priorities of these states regarding illicit small arms and to prepare for in-country training programmes in these countries;
+- three needs assessment missions, conducted in the United Arab Emirates (UAE), Jordan, and Morocco in November–December 2019, that determined the specific priorities of these States regarding illicit small arms and prepared for in-country training programmes in the same countries;

-Under Priority Area 5.2, the project has a mandate to meet the needs of LAS member states for independent and reliable information on small arms and armed violence in Arabic.
-To this end, it has translated 16 publications and other documents into Arabic, which can be accessed here.
+Under Priority Area 5.2, the project has a mandate to meet the needs of LAS Member States for independent and reliable information on small arms and armed violence in Arabic.
+To this end, during phase I it translated 16 publications and other documents into Arabic, which can be accessed here.

 For further information on the project, please contact: